jslowick/naia/1-Places/3-Eastern Side/1-Sea of Strife (E)/Lanshire Islands/Lanshire Reef.md

 #places #otc #lanshire  #strife #east #feature

-Surrounding The [[Lanshire Islands]] Islands is a huge coral reef.
+Surrounding The [[Lanshire Islands]] is a huge coral reef.
 The [[Corites]] on it make harvesting the coral difficult, so Lanshire has been using slaves taken from the [[Ren'Yu]].
 The [[Windspeakers|Windspeakers]] often sell them the slaves and purchase the coral, thus creating the trade alliance known as the [[Ostean Trade Consortium]], or OTC for short.